 The impact and importance of science are unmistakable.
 The College’s program exposes students to the value and the limits of scientific knowledge.
 It incorporates the units of study of biology and mathematics, introducing students to the foundations of scientific understanding, while elucidating scientific principles and methods.
 The broad impact of scientific discoveries on society and the environment is examined, as well as the inter-relationship between science and religion.
 The key aims here are to nurture in students an appreciation of the physical universe, of scientific methods and the principles of scientific enquiry and a critical appreciation of the philosophical issues raised by the scientific project.

-All students enrolled in the Bachelor of Arts in the Liberal Arts must complete at least two units of Science.
+All students enrolled in the Bachelor of Arts in Liberal Arts (3-years) must complete at least two units of Science.

 SCI303: The History, Philosophy and Social Studies of Science